 In what situation can I claim?

-The pension system in Lithuania is made up of three tiers in which pensions are accumulated differently.
+The pension system in Lithuania is made up of three Pillars in which pensions are accumulated differently.

-Tier III - this is additional voluntary contributions to a pension fund or participation in a life assurance scheme.
-Anyone may participate, including those who do not make payments to SoDra and who do not participate in Tiers I and II.
+Pillar III is the voluntary contribution to a pension fund or participation in a life insurance scheme.
+Everybody can participate, including those who do not make pay contributions to SoDra and who do not participate in Tiers I and II.

 Social assistance pensions are payable to those who are not entitled to social insurance old age pensions or for whom such pensions would be very small.